-It is the leading cause of disability in young and middle-aged people and affects about 25000 Australians.
+Multiple Sclerosis is the leading cause of disability in young and middle-aged people and affects about 25000 Australians.
 It usually presents between 20 and 50 years of age and is most common in females.
 It is thought to be either an autoimmune mediated disease or myelin loss from neurodegeneration.

 There are 3 types of the disease, relapsing-remitting, primary progressive and relapsing progressive.

 The symptoms of Multiple Sclerosis occur due to impaired nerve conduction and axon damage from demyelination in the CNS.
 Symptoms may be so small and trivial that a patient doesn’t seek medical help for years, or it may be sudden and severe onset.